ellennickles/xphoto-s23/week2/README.md

 - Pick an object at home that you love.
 - Ideally, connect an external camera and use a separate application to adjust the settings to black and white (see [External Webcams / Apps / Tips](https://tinyurl.com/externalwebcams)).
 - Take at least **36 different black and white photographs** of it using your computer’s built-in camera or an external webcam.
 (Why black and white?
 Why 36?)
 - Each photograph should be visually distinct.
-Use the [Elements of a Photograph]() (link TBA) from class this week if you need inspiration.
+Use the [Elements of a Photograph]() (link TBA on Tues Feb 2) from class this week if you need inspiration.
 - Post a link to your code and the images on your blog and write a short reflection on your process and results.
 What do the images show?
 Why do you like the images?
-What qualities do you like best (see [Elements of a Photograph]() link TBA)?
+What qualities do you like best (see [Elements of a Photograph]() link TBA on Tues Feb 2)?
 What did you have trouble with?
 What would you do differently next time?
 Describe the experience of creating the images?
 What did you feel?
 What was surprising, enjoyable, or challenging?

 ### PART 2 • [READ](https://drive.google.com/drive/u/1/folders/1bp6ZJ3krohBmhxB699nj1edjueV8w-EO) & RESPOND
 - The “decisive moment” is a recurring idea in photography.
 Read the Introduction to *The Decisive Moment* by Henri Cartier-Bresson (1952) and an "Interview with Henri Cartier-Bresson from Famous Photographers Tell How (1958)" on American Suburb-X.